jek-bao-choo/splunk-otel-example/apm-java/spring-maven-auto-instr/README.md

 This is a work in progress.
-Continue from step 10.
-The OTLP endpoint isn't working as expected.

 1. Use the Spring CLI to build a simple web app with the dependency web i.e. -dweb